 As of last week, the total budget deficit Trump added during his term is around $3.3 trillion.
 1/3 of that had nothing to do with the pandemic.
 That raises the total debt to $27 trillion.
 That’s a staggeringly large number.
 Most people can’t even comprehend how much a trillion really is.
 Try this: if you counted a trillion dollar bills at one per second, you’d be at it for 31,000 years.

-China holds a significant portion of our national debt, so that’s another threat to our econoomy if they ever played hard ball and demanded to cash in.
-Someone, sometime has to pay that debt down or our debt payments will be so high we’ll destabilize.
+China holds a significant portion of our national debt, so that’s another threat to our economy if they ever played hard ball and demanded to cash in.
+Someone, sometime has to pay that debt down or our payments will be so high we’ll destabilize.

 Are none of the Trump voters upset that supporting Trump’s golfing addiction cost American taxpayers an additional $109 million for the extra security and handling.
 (Source: Politicus USA).
 That’s in addition to various other extremely wasteful indulgences, such as when Melania wouldn’t move into the white house at first and a substantial security detail had to cover everything she was doing.